The base school allocation comprises staffing and operational funding.

 The decisions on allocation of this funding will be based on initiatives within the school plan.

 Site specific allocations include a list of items that relate to particular settings.
-They include:
+They may include but are not limited to:

 - Agriculture Grant